 How to do Workplace and Town Centre Chaplaincy

-The Industrial Mission Association has been training workplace chaplains for over 30 years.
+WCM UK and the Industrial Mission Association have been training workplace chaplains for over 30 years.

 Learn how to: